 * Digital signatures & verifiable timestamps were widely used long BB (Before Bitcoin).
 This is Merkle’s patent from 1979.

-I have seen ZERO case with a convincing cost/benefit analysis demonstrating when and how a blockchain/DL is preferable to a regular DDBMS to store proofs.
-By default a blockchain/DL is more complex & expensive (more network traffic, more CPU, more storage, etc) so you have to make your case!
+I have seen ZERO case with a convincing cost/benefit analysis demonstrating when and how a blockchain/DL is preferable to a conventional distributed database to store proofs.
+By default a blockchain/DL is more complex & expensive (more network traffic, more CPU, more storage, etc), so you have to make your case!

 2. A blockchain cannot guarantee the validity of the proofs themselves